gabrielnau/opentelemetry-clojure/README.md

     - could be interesting to check https://github.com/jetty-project/jetty-load-generator
     - would be interesting to have an example implementation e2e with dummy db backends and being able to load test it, to identity churn etc
     - see https://github.com/bsless/stress-server
     - might not be useful at all, but it can be interesting to use [no.disassemble](https://tech.redplanetlabs.com/2020/09/02/clojure-faster/#dramatic-gains-with-type-hinting)
+    - Load testing:
+      - configure reitit properly (see stress server results)
+      - use BatchSpanProcessor !
   - clj linter ? https://github.com/clj-kondo/clj-kondo
   - Implement Bagage ~= attributes shared by spans
     - idea: implement custom version where all immutability things are removed since we are in clojure land already